Butterfly house

 A butterfly house, conservatory, or lepidopterarium is a facility which is specifically intended for the breeding and display of butterflies with an emphasis on education.
+They may also be used to support local populations through butterfly release.
 Some butterfly houses also feature other insects and arthropods.
-Butterfly houses are owned and operated by museums, universities, non-profit corporations, and private individuals as part of their residence; as well as small businesses that are owner operated.
+Butterfly houses are owned and operated by zoos, museums, universities, non-profit corporations, and private individuals as part of their residence; as well as small businesses that are owner operated.

 History

-Live butterfly exhibits became popular in England in the end of the 1970s, appealing to the British love of greenhouses and natural settings.
+Live butterfly exhibits became popular in England in the end of the 1970s, appealing to the British love of greenhouses and natural settings; following on at the very beginning from a programme of breeding Heliconius in greenhouses as part of a scientific research programme.

 The tropical world's first live butterfly and insect sanctuary is Penang Butterfly Farm in Penang, Malaysia, established on March 29, 1986.

 The first butterfly house in the United States, Butterfly World, opened in Coconut Creek, Florida, in 1988.

 Activities

 Butterfly houses are typically open to the public.

 Exploration of such facilities may be with a guide or self-paced.
 Guided tours may last about fifteen minutes, as the guide points out all the species of butterflies that are in the greenhouse that day.
 Stocks vary, as new shipments usually arrive weekly.
 Guides may also show butterfly eggs, caterpillars, and chrysalids and identify specific plants that are favored by each species.
 Usually, the best time to see butterflies emerging from their pupae is between 10 a.m. and 1 p.m.

 Butterflies are most active on warm and sunny days with little wind, because they require the heat of the sun to aid in their digestion.
 On rainy days, they usually hide in the flowers and leaves.